ssh-kit/hsh/README.md

-# batcmd
+# HTTPShell

-An http service that executes commands over ssh.
+An HTTP Shell service is provided via SSH.